-For starters, unless you are only one of 10 websites that fit a unique search, you won’t be No. 1.
+For starters, unless you are only one of 10 websites that fit a unique search, you won’t be Number 1.
 A person needs to keep in mind that the broader a search becomes the less likely you are to appear in the SERPs.
-The real question is, “How can I get increase my odds of getting to No. 1?”
+The real question is, “How can I get increase my odds of getting to Number 1?”
 Everyone wants to get found online.
 They want to attract visitors to their websites and convert these visitor to customers.

 Let’s focus on off site SEO.
 This type of SEO involves the elements not showing up on the website itself.

 Even if you have a good website loaded with a good quantity of unique content and strong keyword usage, there are still additional elements to consider off site.

 Search engines employ secret algorithms for ranking search results.
 Although content is king, other elements are involved.

 - Incoming links – Think of an incoming link as a vote of confidence from another website.
 Some of the referring website’s strength is transferred to you.
 The more links (votes) you have, the better you will do.
 Of course, if these links are suspect and black hat links, you could go the other way as well.
 Remember, these are incoming links.
 Outgoing links is you voting for someone else.

 - Geographical Area – Where you are located in relationship of the search being done.
 This can be improved my making sure you are listed properly on Google maps and places.
 This includes not only your information, but your profile, including industry type and links to your website.
 A verified account will carry much more weight.